BVI Yacht Charter Guide

 2 - The Baths, Virgin Gorda

-Virgin Gorda’s mile of scattered boulders is an inimitable sight utterly unique to the BVI, with the National Park becoming a hotspot for snorkelling and swimming.
+Virgin Gorda’s mile of scattered boulders is an inimitable sight utterly unique to the BVI, with the National Park becoming a hotspot for snorkeling and swimming.

 3 - Foxy's - Jost Van Dyke